adobe/commerce-cif-graphql-integration-reference/README.md

 ### Project structure

-This project is organized around GraphQL resolvers.
+This project is organized around [GraphQL resolvers](https://graphql.org/learn/execution/#root-fields-resolvers).
 Each resolver is either "local" or "remote".
 A "local" resolver is deployed and executed in the main Adobe I/O action that processes incoming GraphQL requests: we call this action the `dispatcher`.
-In contrast, a "remote" resolver is deployed as a separate Adobe I/O Runtime action which is referenced in the dispatcher action configuration.
+In contrast, a "remote" resolver is deployed as a separate Adobe I/O Runtime action which is referenced in the dispatcher action configuration and integrated via [schema delegation](https://www.apollographql.com/docs/graphql-tools/schema-delegation/).

 All code is organized in the `src` folder.